top of page

 Whether you sponsor an exhibit or make a gift of any size, you are helping preserve Icelandic heritage for generations to come.

-The Rootshús tells a story that belongs to thousands of families across Iceland, Canada, the United States, and Brazil.
+The Rootshús tells a story that belongs to thousands of families across Iceland, Canada, the United States, Brazil, and around the world.
 We welcome the chance to weave your family's name into that story — permanently, visibly, and with care.

 Frequently Asked Questions